YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOJNL
 --------------------

-NOJNL, ssss segments do not support journaling.
+NOJNL, ssss segments do not support journaling

 MUPIP Error: This error indicates that the segment type ssss does not support journaling.